AdityaCoppisetti/Kindle-hackclub/software_journal.md

 - this is what a kindle is
   thi is my kindle.

 it shift acording to the screen width and the font size and the margins

+## **PHASE 8**

+the state machine, basically how every button will change the state.

+## **PHASE 9**
+this is intresting lowk cause ill have to change the tp4056 module circuit again.
+THIS IS WHEN ILL IMPLEMENT THE BATTERY MANAGER. like this is when ill show the battery percentage.

+## **PHASE 10**
+where ill set it up so that the books are loaded from sd card AND wifi/bluetooth. cause i want to upload via wifi and bluetooth

+and then phase 11 is just doing everything with the hardware irl.